MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

 >[!NOTE]
 >For this article, we'll be using the [AdventureWorks2019 sample database](/sql/samples/adventureworks-install-configure).
 But you can follow along with any SQL Server database of your choice and make the necessary changes when it comes down to the specifics of the database chosen.

-The way the native query support will be implemented in this article is that the user will be requested to enter three values:
+The way native query support will be implemented in this article is that the user will be requested to enter three values:

 * Server name
 * Database name